codexgigassys/codex-backend/README.md

 ![img](doc/41-upload-example.png?raw=true)

 Once uploaded, it’ll show the SHA1 hash for the file.
-Take note of this hash, since you’ll need it to get the information gathered by Codex-Gigas engine.
+Take note of this hash, since you’ll need it to get the information gathered by Codex Gigas engine.

 ### Massive Load of Files